Jason Anderson (motorcyclist)

 He trained with Supercross Champion Ryan Dungey for three seasons as well as Marvin Musquin, Cooper Webb, Adam Cianciarulo and Zach Osborne under the stewardship of professional motocross trainer Aldon Baker.

-Anderson has 5 career 250SX wins and currently, 14 450SX wins along with 20 podium finishes in the 450SX class.
-He was the 2014 Western Regional 250SX Champion and won the 2018 450 AMA Supercross and FIM World Championship.
-In 2022, he finished 2nd in 450 SX and 3rd in 450 MX, finally earning his first overall outdoor win at Hangtown.

 Personal life

 Jason Anderson grew up in New Mexico, the son of Mike and Darla Anderson.
 He raced dirt bikes from a young age and was accompanied to races by his grandparents, whom he is very close to.
 He turned pro in 2011, and moved to Florida to train under Aldon Baker in 2014.
 In 2020, he left the Baker's factory and moved to California.

 As of 2022, Anderson moved back to his home state of New Mexico and trains at his personal track there and in California.
 He is married to his wife Kenzie (Meads) Anderson, who is popular on TikTok and Instagram.
 They eloped in Las Vegas in 2021.
 Jason can be followed on his popular vlog channel on YouTube, Team Fried, created with friends Matt Rice and Tom Journet.

-As of 2023, Jason was excited to reveal that he is to become a father.
+As of April 2023, Jason and his wife became parents to daughter Siggy.

 Season results

 Amateur

 Anderson started riding at the age of seven.
 He has 72 amateur wins and 5 Loretta Lynn's Amateur Championships.
-He was the 2010 AMA Horizon Award winner for motocross and 450A Class champion at Loretta Lynn's.
+He was the 2010 Nicky Hayden Award (as it has been called since 2017) winner for motocross and 450A Class champion at Loretta Lynn's.